biogit/brevifolia-hugo-forestry/content/blog-posts/first-post.md

 +++
 ## Hello World

-is the traditional content for the first blog post.
+The traditional greeting to open the first blog post.

 ### Starting with a Clean Slate